zmalone/chef-web-docs/source/quickstart/converge/_base_box.md

   Downloading or copying the box...
   ```

-  [WARN] This process can take up to 10 minutes.
+  [WARN] This process can take up to 10 minutes and requires access to `amazonaws.com`.
 Do not interrupt the process.

   [NOTE] We are using a Virtual Machine and Vagrant here.
 You could just as easily use a remote server (like EC2 or Rackspace) or a physical server.